eziocanswim/Girgit/README.md

 # Color Changer App

 ## Overview
-Color Changer is a simple Flutter app that allows users to change the background color of the screen by tapping on different colored buttons.
+Color Changer is a simple yet unique Flutter app that allows users to change the background color of the screen by tapping on different colored buttons.
 The UI consists of five buttons:
 - **BLACK**
 - **BLUE**
 - **RED**